Thinking about renting out your home?

 Hart District Council is keen to support people to bring empty properties back into use and there are a number of ways that we can do this.
 We use information from our council tax records to identify properties that are empty for more than six months and will endeavour to make contact with home owners to discuss their property and the support we can give to help them bring it back into use.
 If you are the owner of an empty property and would like help bringing it back into use you can find out more information from our Empty Properties leaflet.

 If you would like to report a property that you think is empty then please do so using our Empty Property Reporting Form.

 Letting and Managing Agents Redress Scheme

-If tenants or landlords are not happy with the service they receive from letting and managing agents they can complain to one of the three government-approved redress schemes.
+If tenants or landlords are not happy with the service they receive from a letting or managing agent they can complain to one of two government-approved redress schemes:

 *Babies and children are counted as people for the fee calculation

 You get a 10% reduction if you are a member of the National Landlords Association (NLA) and any other association affiliated to the National Federation of Residential Landlords (NFRL).

 You can pay online for your HMO fees.